The Naked Runner: Plot

 Laker flies to Copenhagen and meets Anna, a British agent, who has booked a hotel room overlooking Frenzel's suite.
 He picks up a sniper's rifle that is to be used in the assassination but, when he returns to the hotel, Anna calls the police and Laker is arrested.
 Jackson, another British agent, eventually arranges his release and Laker, still carrying a case with the gun inside, goes in search Frenzel.
 However, Frenzel's plans have been changed and he does not arrive in Copenhagen.

 It becomes apparent that the whole Copenhagen episode has been a ruse designed to increase Laker's stress levels, and to make him increasingly desperate.
 As a final measure he is sent a telegram saying that his son, who in reality is having a nice holiday with Hartmann, has been killed.
-As Slattery had anticipated, Laker now returns to Leipzig determined to kill the man responsible - Hartmann.
+As Slattery had anticipated, Laker now returns to Leipzig determined to kill the man responsible – Hartmann.
 He is able to take his rifle on the plane as hand luggage.

 Laker contacts Ruth, another British agent, who agrees to help him to kill Hartmann.
 Slattery gives Ruth details of Frenzel's anticipated movements, pretending they are Hartmann's.
 The Russians, for reasons best known to themselves, transport Frenzel to the airport along a disused motorway where he is extremely vulnerable to an ambush.
-The distraught Laker kills Frenzel as planned, and is then driven away by Slattery and Hartmann, who reveal that his son is alive after all..
+The distraught Laker kills Frenzel as Slattery had planned, and is then driven away by Slattery and Hartmann, who reveal that his son is alive after all.